Q) What is DreamUp?

 Q) How does DreamUp send research to the International Space Station (ISS)?

-A) DreamUp has a partnership with the commercial space company NanoRacks LLC, the market leader for access to low-Earth orbit.
-NanoRacks operates via a Space Act Agreement with NASA, where NASA provides access to ISS resources and launch opportunities.
+A) DreamUp has a partnership with the commercial space company Nanoracks LLC, the market leader for access to low-Earth orbit.
+Nanoracks operates via a Space Act Agreement with NASA, where NASA provides access to Space Station resources and launch opportunities.

 Q) What kind of research can you do in space?

-In the past few years, DreamUp and NanoRacks have launched over 325 student experiments to space to study a wide range of topics from plant growth to studies on fireflies in space or developing potential new vaccines in the microgravity environment.
+In the past few years, DreamUp and Nanoracks have launched over 400 student experiments to space to study a wide range of topics from plant growth to studies on fireflies in space or developing potential new vaccines in the microgravity environment.

 Q) Are there examples of student space research already completed?

-A) You can click on examples of other students’ research at this link: http://www.dreamup.org/k-12.
+A) You can find examples of other students’ research here: What Can I Research?.
 But remember, your new or improved ideas and those of your students and the impact that researching them can create are exactly why we’re bringing space-based research to everyone.

-A NanoLab is a research box with the standardized size of 10cm x 10cm x 10cm (called a CubeSat form factor).
+A Nanolab is a research box beginning at the standardized size of 10cm x 10cm x 10cm (called a CubeSat form factor).
 These boxes can be plugged into research platforms via a normal USB port.
-DreamUp has access to NanoLab research platforms developed for the International Space Station (ISS) and Blue Origin’s New Shepard space vehicle.
+DreamUp has access to Nanolab research platforms developed for the International Space Station.
+You can learn more about Nanolabs at http://nanoracks.com/products/nanolabs/

 Q) Who can use the DreamUp curriculum?

-A) DreamUp released its first curriculum “Eyes In The Sky: How Satellites Can Promote Social and Environmental Justice,” Targeted for 8th-10th grade, the curriculum is recommended for NGSS Integrated Science-1 NGSS, or Next Generation Science Standards.
+A) DreamUp’s first curriculum, “Eyes In The Sky: How Satellites Can Promote Social and Environmental Justice,” targets 8th-10th grade, and is recommended for NGSS Integrated Science-1.
 Learn more about NGSS on the NGSS website and in this CraftEd Curriculum Blog Post titled “What the Next Gen Science Standards offers the Maker Movement”.